WPgenWeakest Precondition Generator

 Step 2: wpgen Reformulated to Eagerly Match on the Term

-In a second step, we slightly tweak the definition in order to move the fun (Q:valhprop) by which the postcondition is taken as argument, to place it inside every case of the pattern matching.
-The idea is to make it explicit that wpgen E t can be computed without any knowledge of Q. In the definition shown below, formula is a shorthand for the type (valhprop)->hprop, which is the type wpgen E t.
+In a second step, we slightly tweak the definition in order to move the fun (Q:valhprop), by which the postcondition is taken as argument, to place it inside every case of the pattern matching.
+The idea is to make it explicit that wpgen E t can be computed without any knowledge of Q. In the definition shown below, formula is a shorthand for the type (valhprop)->hprop, which is the type of wpgen E t.

 Fixpoint wpgen (E:ctx) (t:trm) : formula :=